Continuous Rating as Reliable Human Evaluation of Simultaneous Speech Translation: Results

-For videos and videos with a talking person, we consider two locations for the subtitle window: on the left side of the video, or below.
+\begin{description}[style=unboxed,leftmargin=0cm] \item[Side vs Below]~~For videos and videos with a talking person, we consider two locations for the subtitle window: on the left side of the video, or below.
 The side window can be high but narrow (17 lines of 60 mm width, to match the height of the video), while the window underneath is short and wide (2 lines of 163 mm width).
-The first is more comfortable for reading, the latter for watching video.
+The first is more comfortable for reading, the latter for watching the video.

-The results are in \Cref{tab:side-below}. ``Final rating'' and ``Watching comfort'' summarize the responses in the final section of the questionnaire, where judges answered on a discrete scale 1 (worst) to 5 (best). ``Comprehension'' and ``Average continuous rating'' are, as above, results from correctness of answers and from the feedback button clicks, resp.
-The results show statistically insignificant difference in all measures.
-There is a slight overall preference for the layout ``below'', except audio-only documents.